mgusmano/extjsdesigner/README.md

 ## To install the Ext JS Designer Extension:

-1 - make sure you have the latest version of Visual Studio Code installed.
+1 - make sure you have the latest version of Visual Studio Code installed.<br>
     The installer is available here: https://code.visualstudio.com/download

 <br>